TanStack/table/docs/guide/expanding.md

 Expanded data can either contain table rows or any other data you want to display.
 We will discuss how to handle both cases in this guide.

-### Table rows expanded data
+### Table rows as expanded data

+Expanded rows are essentially child rows that inherit the same column structure as their parent rows.
+If your data object already includes these expanded rows data, you can utilize the `getSubRows` function to specify these child rows.
+However, if your data object does not contain the expanded rows data, they can be treated as custom expanded data, which will be discussed in a subsequent section.

-Expanded rows data will usually come within your table data object. for example, your data object could look like this:
+For example, if you have a data object like this:

 ```ts
 type Person = {